msgpack/msgpack-d/README.markdown

 real type is D only.
 Don't use real-type to communicate other languages.
 In addition, Unpacker raises exception if loss of precision occures.

+## Limitations

+* No subclass through super class reference serialization(API design phase)
+* No circular references support

+# Install

+msgpack-d is only one file.
+Please copy src/msgpack.d onto your project.

 # Usage

 See example directory.